dangtv/BIRDS/webpage/index.md

 ## View Update Language: Datalog

 BIRDS employs and extends the power of Datalog, which is a well known query language in RDBMS, in writing arbitrary update strategies for any relational views to base tables.
 Based on putback-based BX foundations, BIRDS automatically verifies the validity of a Datalog-written update strategy for a view (Putback direction) and then derive the definition of that view (Get direction) as a query over base tables.
-Finally, both Datalog-written update strategy and derived view definition is translated into a set of SQL statements with PL/pgSQL procedures, which can run directly in a PostgreSQL ORDBMS to create a new view along with its trigger.
+Finally, both Datalog-written update strategy and derived view definition are translated to a set of SQL statements with PL/pgSQL procedures, which can run directly in a PostgreSQL ORDBMS to create a new view along with its trigger.

 <!-- The syntax for Datalog in writing relational view update strategies is discribed in [Update Datalog Syntax](syntax.html) -->